Can milk cause yeast infections?

 However, not everyone who consumes dairy products develops yeast infections and not everyone with yeast infection has a history of consuming dairy products.

 The association between milk consumption and dairy products is not straightforward.
-There are many other causes of yeast infection thus, it is often difficult to show a direct association between the two.
+There are many other causes of yeast infection, so it’s often difficult to show a direct association between the two.

 From the anecdotal reports, it appears that in some women the yeast infection developed right after drinking milk.
 Further, once the dairy product was discontinued, the yeast infection disappeared.

-It could be due to a high levels of estrogen found in milk.
-Heightened levels of estrogen create a yeast friendly environment and can make you more prone to a yeast infection.
+It could be due to high levels of estrogen found in milk.
+Heightened levels of estrogen create a yeast-friendly environment and can make you more prone to a yeast infection.
 I discussed the link between hormonal imbalance and vaginal yeast infection in my articles about birth control pills and period.